AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/staying-in-sync-with-upstream.md

         ![Successful sync](../../img/upstream-sync-3.png){width="600"}
     </figure>

-1. Before making any changes locally, you will need to "pull" the synced changes from GitHub to your local computer.
+1. Before making any changes locally, you will need to pull the synced changes from GitHub to your computer.

     In GitKraken, you will see two versions of the `main` branch in the branch graph.